Ordinary Time: October 18th

 Feast of St. Luke, Evangelist

-St. Luke came from Antioch, was a practicing physician and was one of the first converts to Christianity.
-He accompanied St. Paul, who converted him, on his missionary journeys and was still with him in Rome when St. Paul was in prison awaiting death.
+St. Luke came from Antioch, was a practicing physician when he was converted by St. Paul.
+He attached himself to the Apostle and accompanied him on most of his missionary journeys and was still with him in Rome when St. Paul was in prison awaiting death.
 We hear no more of him afterwards and nothing is known of his last years.
-The Church venerates him as a Martyr.

 - Read the Acts of the Apostles.
 St. Luke accompanied St. Paul on his missionary journeys — we could spiritually adopt a missionary and accompany him or her with our prayers.